 This study utilized the descriptive research design.
-The design describes the demographic and socioeconomic profile and practices of the respondents
+The design describes the demographic and socioeconomic profile and practices of the respondents during the ASF outbreak.

 Locale of the study

 The study was conducted at the three municipalities in the Ytawes district of Piat, Sto.
 Nino and Tuao from May-June 2022.